Back

 Labor and income

-The participation of the population 15 years and older in the labor market is measured during every Population and Housing Census and on a yearly basis by means of a Labor Force Survey and is a measure of the percentage of the population 15 years and older that is either employed or actively seeking employment and ready to start working within 2 weeks of getting a job (unemployed).
+The participation of the population 15 years and older in the labor market is measured during every Population and Housing Census and also measured yearly by means of a Labor Force Survey.
+This results in the percentage of the population 15 years and older that is either employed or actively seeking employment and ready to start working within 2 weeks of getting a job (unemployed).

-In November of 2023, more females participated in the labor market than males, 28,364 females against 28,232 males.
-In addition, more females were inactive, 20,206 females and 13,555 males.
+According to the results of the LFS in 2024, more females than males participated in the labor market, 29,364 females against 28,952 males.
+In addition, more females were inactive, 19,878 females and 13,660 males.
 The latter is related to the presence of more females in the older age categories.

 The employment and unemployment rates of the population change according to the state of the economy.
 In 1960, and 1972, the unemployment rate of the population was particularly high amongst both males and females, as was the case in 2010.
-However, during the COVID-19 pandemic, preventative measures implemented by the government of Aruba kept a significant rise in the unemployment rate at bay.
+However, during the COVID-19 pandemic, preventive measures implemented by the government of Aruba kept a significant rise in the unemployment rate at bay.
 In 2020, the unemployment rate of males equaled 9.2% and that of females 8.0%.
-After the pandemic, the employment rate rose again to reach pre-pandemic levels, and the unemployment rate declined to 4.0% in 2023.
+After the pandemic, the unemployment rate increased again to reach pre-pandemic levels and then decreased in 2024 to 4.3%.

 Download items: